-Since social media is comparatively unaccustomed to us, conclusive findings are limited.
-The research that does exist mainly relies on self-reporting, which might often be flawed, and therefore the majority of studies concentrate on Facebook.
-That said, this can be a fast-growing area of research, and clues are getting down to emerge.
-BBC Future reviewed the findings of a number of the science so far:
+Since social media is comparatively new to us, conclusive findings are limited.
+The research that does exist mainly relies on self-reporting, which can often be flawed, and therefore, the majority of studies concentrate on Facebook.
+That said, this is a fast-growing area of research, and clues are beginning to emerge.
+BBC Future reviewed the findings of some of the studies so far:

 STRESS

-In 2015, researchers at the Pew center based in Washington DC sought to search out if social media induces more stress than it relieves.
+In 2015, researchers at the Pew Center based in Washington DC sought to find out if social media induces more stress than it relieves.

 MOOD

 In 2014, researchers in Austria found that participants reported lower moods after using Facebook for 20 minutes compared to people who just browsed the net.
-The study suggested that folks felt that way because they saw it as a waste of their time.
-An honest or bad mood can also spread between people on social media, in line with researchers from the University of California, who assessed the emotional content of over a billion status updates from over 100 million Facebook users between 2009 and 2012.
+The study suggested that people felt that way because they saw it as a waste of their time.
+A good or bad mood can also spread between people on social media, according to researchers from the University of California, who assessed the emotional content of over a billion status updates from over 100 million Facebook users between 2009 and 2012.

 ANXIETY

-Researchers have checked out general anxiety provoked by social media, characterized by feelings of restlessness and worry, and trouble sleeping and concentrating.
-A study published in the journal Computers and Human Behaviour found that folks who report using seven or more social media platforms were quite 3 times as likely as people using 0-2 platforms to possess high levels of general anxiety symptoms.
-That said, it’s unclear if and the way social media causes anxiety.
+Researchers have looked at general anxiety provoked by social media, characterized by feelings of restlessness and worry, and trouble sleeping and concentrating.
+A study published in the journal Computers and Human Behaviour found that people who report using seven or more social media platforms were more than three times as likely as people using 0-2 platforms to have high levels of general anxiety symptoms.
+That said, it’s unclear if and how social media causes anxiety.
 Researchers from Babes-Bolyai University in Romania reviewed existing research on the connection between social anxiety and social networking in 2016 and said the results were mixed.
-They concluded that more research has to be done.
+They concluded that more research needs to be done.

 DEPRESSION